KPMG: Other cases

-In December, US accounting regulator Public Company Accounting Oversight Board announced that its inspectors discovered that hundreds of KPMG employees in UK and Colombia affiliates cheated on their compliance exams.
+In December, the PCAOB announced that its inspectors had discovered that hundreds of KPMG employees in the UK and Colombia affiliates cheated on their compliance exams.
 In addition, inspectors also discovered document alterations to deceive inspectors in KPMG's Colombia affiliate, and blank audit papers signed by an KPMG affiliate audit partner in India.
-KPMG LLP has agreed to pay US$7.7 million in fines.
-This follows a US$50 million fine in 2019 where KPMG employees were using data stolen from PCAOB to identify which audits would be reviewed.
+KPMG LLP agreed to pay US$7.7 million in fines.
+This follows a US$50 million fine in 2019 where KPMG employees were using data stolen from the PCAOB to identify which audits would be reviewed.